siggraph-pin-pression-gripper/pin-pression-gripper-video/README.md

 ## Real-world demo
-We have developed a preliminary implementation of our pin-pression gripper.
+We have developed a real-world implementation of our pin-pression gripper with electrically controlled pins,.

 ![](assets/Real-world/sim2real.png)
-We fabricate a real pin-pression gripper (a) equipped with an in-hand RGB-D camera for capturing observations.
-The gripper approaches the target object from the top (b), forms a basic closure against the object with pin movements (c), and achieves the final grasp (d).
+We fabricate a real pin-pression gripper with electrically controlled pins(a), equipped with an in-hand RGB-D camera for capturing observations.
+The gripper approaches the target object from the top, forms a basic closure against the object with pin movements, and achieves the final grasp (b).

 ### Physical experiment video (Loading the GIF here may take a few minutes and thanks for your patience)
 | <img src="assets/Real-world/gif_result/object1/01-ours.gif" alt="Image 1.1">| <img src="assets/Real-world/gif_result/object1/01-passive.gif" alt="Image 1.2">|